Lodges and Glamping

 Friday Harbor on San Juan Island offers a picturesque town to explore, steps from the ferry.
 Photo Credit: Catherine Parker

-In the Strait of Juan de Fuca, take an island getaway with mild summer temperatures and lots of outdoor activities, With ferry service from several Washington ports, enjoy a trip full of hiking, exploring and eating seafood.
-San Juan Island even offers a National Park Service site, packed with history along with one of the best places to see whales from the land.
-Here’s the top things to do on San Juan Island with kids.
+Located in the Strait of Juan de Fuca, San Juan Island offers mild summer temperatures and lots of outdoor activities.
+Visitors to the island will find a National Park Service site, packed with history, and one of the best places to see whales from land.
+With ferry service from several Washington ports, travelers can hike, bike and eat seafood during their getaway.
+Here are the top things to do on San Juan Island.

-Top Things To Do on San Juan Island with Kids
+16 Top Things To Do on San Juan Island

 Explore San Juan National Historical Park is one of the things to do on San Juan Island with kids.

 Explore the National Park site on San Juan Island for a few hours.
-Photo Credit: Catherine Parker
+Credit: Catherine Parker

 San Juan Island National Historical Park